 Global Health Ethics

-Global Health Ethics is an on-campus course taught by Dr. Shailey Prasad, director of CGHSR, which examines the current state of global health and the ethical frameworks that need to be considered in global health engagements.
+Global Health Ethics is a one-week intensive course taught by Dr. Shailey Prasad, director of CGHSR, that takes place during the Public Health Institute and examines the current state of global health and the ethical frameworks that need to be considered in global health engagements.

 "The organic discussion that happened in our class together was truly incredible – by far the best I've ever experienced in a for–credit classroom setting.
 I was originally a little worried about the small class size, but I think it ultimately made it easier for us to establish trust amongst one another, which then led to deeper discussions.
 I just wish it had been longer!"